SenseiBao/AI-Letter-Generator/README.md

 - Improve generation of complex letters like G and Q

 # Known Issues
-- Complex letters like G or Q may have issues and take a few reruns to finally get a letter that's clearly the intended letter.
+- Complex letters may have issues and take a few reruns to finally get a letter that's clearly the intended letter.

 # Contributions
 Created by Bao Pham and Noah Cha